SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

 > * The formats of the database and various journal files
 > * The concept of page in the SQLite context and the purpose of various pages
 > * How a database is made platform independent
 >   > All the data is stored in big endian?
+>   >
+>   > Yes, the database file and WAL file are all in big endian
 >
 > Basically, we have:
 > 1. The format of the database file